 4.7.8 As recognised in Pre-Regulation 14 consultation, the area has a wealth of local community facilities and these are regarded as extremely valuable to the area.
 One community group, for example, outlined that 'protecting community facilities which are a focal point in each village should be more than an ambition... it should be an uncompromising and determined commitment'.
 It also recognised the need to 'develop close working relationships with community groups as... it is impossible to separate community facilities from those groups and volunteers which run them'.
 Recognition of the role of both physical resources in terms of buildings and locations alongside the human resources of volunteers and expertise to utilise facilities is a key part of sustaining community assets.
-In fact, the larger percentage of retired people in the Holme Valley (just over 20% all residents were aged 65 or over in 2011 as opposed to 15.2% in Kirklees as a whole) potentially creates a wider pool of volunteers who may be able to offer their time and expertise to support the ongoing development of these facilities.
+In fact, the larger percentage of retired people in the Holme Valley (just over 20% all residents were aged 65 or over in 2011 as opposed to 15.2% in Kirklees as a whole)16 potentially creates a wider pool of volunteers who may be able to offer their time and expertise to support the ongoing development of these facilities.

 - 4.7.9 Resident feedback from the pre Regulation 14 consultation identified the importance of making effective use of community facilities: one respondent observed that 'we cannot ossify the past: market halls, village halls, schools, churches not required should be closed'.
 The Holme Valley has such a range of facilities both old and new and the challenge is identifying the best way to sustain them in a way that cherishes the past whilst recognising and embracing the potentially different uses of the future.
 Another respondent commented that 'local community facilities should not only be protected but also be enhanced and further developed to meet the needs of all residents and visitors'.
 The Neighbourhood Plan has therefore not sought to identify a comprehensive list of locations but instead provides examples of what we regard as community facilities.

 - 4.7.10 Community facilities are defined as facilities which are of value to the local community and they will be protected and enhanced where possible.
 They are recognised as an essential part of providing accessible and varied services for the area.
 For the purposes of the Holme Valley Neighbourhood Plan this includes buildings and open spaces.
 Examples of the types of building and facility that fall under this category include but are not limited to:

 - Village Halls

 - Civic Halls

 - Community Centres

 - Churches

 - Libraries

 - Parks and Gardens

 - Recreation grounds and facilities

 - Leisure facilities

 - Village Greens

 - Schools, colleges and adult education facilities

 - Market Halls

 - Doctors Surgeries

 - Medical services

 - Cultural and performance venues.

+- 4.7.11 Community facilities ultimately provide a venue to offer a service and we have therefore sought to create a policy (Policy 9) which highlights their importance in facilitating groups and services to run.
+These are essential parts of building a community and are particularly evident in supporting high quality education, health and wellbeing in the valley.

-&lt;sup>16 2011 Census
+16 2011 Census